Bison Dele

-Bison Dele (/ˈbaɪsən ˈdɛli/ BYE-sən-_-DEL-ee; born Brian Carson Williams; April 6, 1969 – disappeared July 7, 2002) was an American professional basketball player who played center for the NBA's Orlando Magic, Denver Nuggets, Los Angeles Clippers, Chicago Bulls and Detroit Pistons.
-Dele played college basketball for the Maryland Terrapins from 1987–1988 and for the Arizona Wildcats from 1988–1991 before being selected by the Magic with the 10th overall pick in the 1991 NBA draft.
+Bison Dele (/ˈbaɪsən ˈdɛli/ BYE-sən-_-DEL-ee; born Brian Carson Williams; April 6, 1969 – disappeared July 7, 2002) was an American professional basketball player who played center for the Orlando Magic, Denver Nuggets, Los Angeles Clippers, Chicago Bulls and Detroit Pistons of the National Basketball Association (NBA).
+Dele played college basketball for the Maryland Terrapins and the Arizona Wildcats before being selected by the Magic with the 10th overall pick in the 1991 NBA draft.
 He won a championship with the Bulls in 1997.

-Dele is believed to have been murdered at sea by his older brother Miles Dabord in 2002.
+Dele is believed to have been murdered at sea by his older brother, Miles Dabord, in 2002.
 His girlfriend, Serena Karlan, and skipper Bertrand Saldo are also presumed to have been killed by Dabord, who later intentionally overdosed on insulin and died.

 Early life and NCAA career

 Williams was born on Easter Sunday, April 6, 1969, in Fresno, California, the second son of Patricia Phillips and of singer Eugene "Geno" Williams Jr. of the musical group The Platters, who later divorced.
 Patricia Phillips remarried and raised her two sons in Fresno until that marriage ended when Brian was in junior high.
 He was of African-American descent.

 As a junior in high school, he attended Bishop Gorman High School in Las Vegas, Nevada.
 He averaged 17.3 points, 12.7 rebounds, 2.1 assists, 2.5 steals and 9.1 blocks per game in his senior season, shooting 57.7% from the field.
 As a senior, he attended Saint Monica Catholic High School in Santa Monica, California, where his jersey is retired.
 He was a track and field runner, until a high school growth spurt pushed him towards basketball.
 His collegiate basketball career began at the University of Maryland, where he played for one year before sitting out the next season while transferring to the University of Arizona.